 If you don’t mind walking up a steep and narrow staircase, head to the top of the Marienkirche for the best views over Osnabrueck.
 It’s a very peaceful spot where you can look down on the Town Hall, the vault houses on the Market Square and over to the medieval St Peter’s Cathedral.

 Ask at the Tourist Office on Bierstraße regarding prices and opening times as access is limited.
+But if you can get it, it’s well worth it and this was one of my favourite things to do in Osnabrueck.

 Where to Stay in Osnabrueck

-In Osnabrueck we stayed at the Steigenberger Hotel Remarque thanks to our hosts Osnabrueck Tourism and Historic Germany.
+In Osnabrueck I stayed at the Vienna House Remarque thanks to my hosts Osnabrück Tourism and Historic Germany.
 The hotel is a short walk to Osnabruck’s Old Town, Das Wein Cabinet for wine tasting and Felix Nussbaum Haus.
-Prices start at around €100 per night for a double room.
+It’s a traditionally styled hotel that has an excellent sustainability rating.
 Tip: Have the delicious omelette for breakfast which is made to order by the chef.